avatar-1/QuantifyCBF/README.md

 # QuantifyCBF

 ## Purpose
-The `GetHighestAmplitude.py` Python script used to obtain and combine data from multiple excel files for analysis of cilia beat frequency (CBF) as described in Allen et al. (2021).
+The `GetHighestAmplitude.py` Python script used to obtain and combine data from multiple excel files for analysis of cilia beat frequency (CBF) as described in Allan et al. (2021).
 This script obtains the first amplitude <30 Hz from `AveSpectrum*.xlsx` Excel files created by the `Cilia Beat Frequency` MatLab script and combines them into one sheet.

 ## Requirements